ztyyLV/web-twain-docs/indepth/faqs/develop/How-to-customize-the-installation-dialog.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Customize The Installation Dialog
+title: How To Customize The Installation Dialog
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to customize the installation dialog
-description: Dynamic Web TWAIN SDK Documentation FAQs How to customize the installation dialog
+description: How to customize the installation dialog
 ---

-# Develop
+# Development

 ## How to customize the installation dialog